 Blue is most commonly connected to feelings of tranquility and relaxation.
 More muted blues are often associated with the ocean, which creates a serene tone in the room.
 Pastel blues help to brighten up a space, while lowering stress.
 Blue is the mostly widely accepted color, and appeals to wide range of individuals, making it a great color to stage a home with.

 Kids’ rooms, bathrooms, and bedrooms are the perfect spaces to incorporate shades of blue.
 Bedrooms are meant for sleep and relaxation, so tying it in through accent walls, curtains, and bedding accessories will have a softening effect, of course for this is important to get the right furniture for your home too, like a comfortable bed and mattress, do you need more details about the endy vs casper mattress comparison?
 You can find great resources online for this.
 You want potential home buyers to envision a space they can retreat to, so choosing a shade like dusk, is a great way to promote calm, and create an area where they can unwind from the day’s stresses.
 In the bathroom, pair denim shades of blue, or lighter shades, with white appliances, for a clean look that will appeal to a wide range of tastes and styles.
+Click here to check out some great appliances.

 Purple combines the energy of red with the stability of blue, and instills a sense of luxury and royalty in a space, while also inspiring creativity.
 Lighter shades of purple are often brought in through fresh flowers, or used as an accent color against neutral and natural colored furnishings.
 With spring right around the color, lavender and orchid are shades that can really freshen and brighten up a space.